01-ai/Yi/Cookbook/README.md

 We warmly welcome contributions from the community!
 Here are some ways you can get involved:

-- **Report Issues**: Found a bug or have a feature suggestion?
+- **Report Issues**: Find a bug or have a feature suggestion?
 Please submit it to [GitHub Issues](https://github.com/01-ai/Yi/issues).
 - **Contribute Demo**: Pull requests are highly appreciated!
 Please follow our [Contribution Guidelines](./CONTRIBUTING.md).